sguox002/leetcode/review/dfs.md

 who is richer than him?
 1
 who is richer than 1?
 2,3
 who is richer than 2,3?
 4,5,6
-### 7 is less rich than 3 but not sure if 7 is richer than 1, so the anwer is 5 (who is loudest)
+7 is less rich than 3 but not sure if 7 is richer than 1, so the anwer is 5 (who is loudest)

-just build a map for each person with a list of richer person. and do dfs.
+just build a map for each person with a list of richer person. and do dfs to find the least quiet person.
 ```cpp
     unordered_map<int, vector<int>> richer2;
     vector<int> res;